-The Ohio University Heritage College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association, which is authorized to accredit colleges of osteopathic medicine by the U.S. Department of Education.
-Ohio University is accredited by the Higher Learning Commission (HLC), which is one of six regional accreditors in the United States.
-It accredits degree granting post-secondary educational institutions in 10 states in the North Central region.
+The Ohio University Heritage College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation of the American Osteopathic Association, which is authorized to accredit colleges of osteopathic medicine by the U.S. Department of Education.
+Ohio University is accredited by the Higher Learning Commission, which is one of six regional accreditors in the United States.
+It accredits degree-granting postsecondary educational institutions in 19 states in the central region.

 A formal/structured self-study process was implemented by the executive dean in 2013 in preparation for numerous on-site accreditation visits by our program accreditor the COCA during the development of our two additional locations in Dublin (1st class began in 2014) and Cleveland (1st class began in 2015).
 The Self-Study Accreditation Team provides oversight to the self-study process; operates under the guiding principle of maintaining a state of accreditation readiness; and consists of faculty, staff and students who actively engage college stakeholders in the ongoing process of accreditation, which remains at the forefront of the college’s decision-making and continuous improvement efforts.